 The packages you need are:

-If some of the packages are missing from the “Import Package” menu, you can get them from this package by Unity Asset Store.
+If menu entries are missing from the “Import Package” menu, you can import the same packages from this file.
 If using a version of Unity before 2018.3, you may need to reinstall Unity and make sure you have “Standard Assets” checked on during the installation.

 Import the Post Processing Stack asset as well.
 Go to Window -> Package Manager, switch the view from In Project to All and select Postprocessing in the list.
 In the right panel you’ll find information about the package and a button to install or update to the latest available version for the currently running version of Unity.